palaa159/Docs/tutorials/10-Community_Instructions.md

 ### Final Note

 The OpenBCI Community is only as strong as its members.
-We are calling upon you to help us push the OpenBCI mission forward by sharing the work that you do and collaborating with each other.
-The more we all contribute and collaborate, the more the community benefits as a whole!
-What can we build together?!
+We are calling upon you (!) to help us push the OpenBCI mission forward by collaborating with each other and going the extra step to share the work that you do.
+The more we all contribute and collaborate, the more the community benefits as a whole! **Let's see what can we build together!**